-According to Mr. Strejček, throughout the years Erste has aimed to develop a digital strategy based on the latest technological achievements and a strong focus on the customers' needs, so it comes as no surprise that they were the first to implement PhotoPay into their mobile banking app.
+Erste&Steiermärkische Bank d.d is a part of the Erste Group Bank, one of the biggest financial suppliers for Middle and East Europe.
+It was established in Croatia in the year 2000. throughout the years, Erste has aimed to develop a digital strategy based on the latest technological achievements and a strong focus on the customers' needs.
+That's why Erste is among the first banks in Croatia to implement the PhotoPay module into their mBanking app.

 In 2005, Erste Bank was among the first ones to launch the mBanking project.
 The project was backed up by thorough market analysis and a big advertising campaign.
-Our expectations were big.
+Their expectations were big.
 However, the boom didn't quite happen.
-We were unpleasantly surprised", said Mr. Strejček, "because we realized we didn't help the customers in a way we hoped we would.
-The procedure and the way our on-the-go banking service was used was not optimized for small mobile screens."
+They were unpleasantly surprised because they didn't help their customers in the way they hoped to.
+One of the biggest problems was that Erste's on-the-go banking service was not really optimized for little mobile screens.

-Second time’s the charm
+The second time’s the charm

 The scan-to-pay revolution

-Its main benefits are increased usability and saved time by replacing manual data input with an incredibly intuitive, simple, and fast action.
-Instead of having to transcribe payment data by hand (or keyboard), the users could make any payment in a matter of seconds by simply pointing the camera of their mobile phone to the payment slip.
+Its main benefit is replacing manual data input with a straightforward, fast and intuitive action.
+Instead of having to transcribe payment data by hand (or keyboard), the users could now make any payment in a matter of seconds by simply pointing the camera of their mobile phone to the payment slip.

-Adding payment slip scanning was a great UX improvement and it brought a lot of value to our users.
+Adding payment slip scanning was a great UX improvement and it brought a lot of value to Erste Bank's users.
 The number of mBanking transactions has doubled in the first two years after PhotoPay integration, and in the year 2017 only, the number of users grew more than 30%.

 Let’s talk numbers

-After PhotoPay integration, within three years the number of mBanking users went up by 160% - from 15k to 40k.
+After PhotoPay integration, within three years, the number of mBanking users went up by 160% - from 15k to 40k.
 More importantly, the number of mobile transactions jumped from 1600 to 160 000 in a year, which is an astounding increase of 100 times!
 The numbers have continued to grow: in 2014, the app reached 55 000 users and 375 000 yearly transactions.
 As a result of such a rise in app usage, their share price went up from 0,45% to 13,54%, while their compound annual rate was more than 360%.

 Nothing succeeds like success

-In November 2015, a new addition to PhotoPay was introduced: field-by-field scanning.
-The users could now get not only instant data from standardized payment slips, but also from various types of invoices.
-“This has proved to be very useful for legal entities that operate with payment data in various formats, which was often complicated to type in”, said Mr. Strejček.
+In November 2015, we introduced a new addition to PhotoPay: field-by-field scanning.
+This means that the users could now scan data from various types of invoices.
+It has proved to be very useful for legal entities that operate with data in various formats which was often complicated to type in.

-Erste&Steiermärkische Bank d.d is a part of the Erste Group, one of the biggest financial suppliers for Middle and East Europe.
 This is not our only collaboration with Erste Bank - we have also collaborated with Erste Group on multiple markets: our technology is part of the GeorgeGo app (IBAN scanning SDK for faster money transfers) in Austria, as well as Erste and Sparkasse mBanking apps in Serbia, Macedonia, and Bosnia and Herzegovina.